thecarp/containerized-go-dev/README.md

 commands as these can get quite long.
 You can replace this file with a scripting language of your choice.

+Additional targets 'init' and 'tidy' are provided for updating the project metadata in go.mod and go.sums. `make tidy` should be run whenever new requirements are added.

 ### CI

 The CI is configured in the [ci.yaml file](./.github/workflows/ci.yaml).
 By